Find the best drawing paper for your chosen medium.

 This paper is extra smooth, with no visible surface texture, you can create smooth details.
 It’s especially useful for marker and ink drawings and illustrations.
 If you plan on making copies or prints of your drawings, this paper will give you the smoothest results.
 It can also be used with pencil to create fine detail work.
 The paper is noticeably brighter than other varieties of paper, providing a more luminous surface.

 The other great thing about this paper is that it is thick—at 250gsm, it is bleed proof to marker work.
 It’s also acid-free and archival quality.
 Sometimes, you never know when a sketch will turn out exactly how you want it to.
 This paper will have your back if a drawing turns out to be your best work of art, as it will look super high quality behind a frame.
+For a review of the best paper for marker drawing, check out our guide.

 Best for: professional artists, coloured pencils, pastel